miyurusankalpa/miyurublog/content/blog/zlt-ipv6-fixes/index.md

 ## Fix 2: DHCPv6 Script Improvements

-The main IPv6 problems stem from a broken DHCPv6 script.
-It mishandles preferred and valid lifetimes and unnecessarily removes all global IPv6 addresses on each run.
+The main IPv6 problems of this router seem to stem from a broken DHCPv6 script.

 ### 2.1 Fixing Preferred and Valid Lifetimes

 The router tries to implement a custom version of [RFC 7278](https://datatracker.ietf.org/doc/html/rfc7278).
-From testing, the valid and preferred lifetimes are taken from the IPv6 prefix assigned to the `br-lan` interface.
+From my testing, the valid and preferred lifetimes are taken from the IPv6 prefix assigned to the `br-lan` interface.
 The script at `/lib/netifd/dhcpv6.script` contains these problematic lines:

 **Always take a backup before making changes:**